nemonik/hands-on-DevOps-gen2/README.md

 CMD ["--help"]
 ```

 Sinlead wraps the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) with a bash script so it can access the secrets we've set for our pipeline, so it also a good idea to review [init-kubectl](https://github.com/nemonik/drone-kubectl/blob/master/init-kubectl) and [kubectl](https://github.com/nemonik/drone-kubectl/blob/master/kubectl) copied into `/opt/sinlead/kubectl/bin/`.
+I've made some slight changes in my fork his work.

 We're going to build this container